Linville Falls: The Most Magnificent Stop along the Blue Ridge Parkway

 Not only is the waterfall itself gorgeous, but the drive over from Asheville is quite beautiful as well.

 Linville Falls is a multiple tiered waterfall with a combined height around 150 feet.
 The hike is slightly challenging and uphill at certain points.
 Nothing too strenuous, however, you will definitely get your workout in (and more) for the day.
 The nice thing about this trail is that there are several lookout points, so the trail feels much shorter.
 Each lookout is spaced out, and thus, you get to enjoy a much needed break in between various hiking sessions.
 In total, you will hike about a mile and a half if you visit all 4 overlooks.
+Of course, you can turn around at any point for a shorter, less vigorous hike.

 The tall trees lining the trail immediately transport you into a complete nature wonderland.
 The forest consists of white pines, hemlock, oak-hickory, and birch trees.
 Really, despite heavy foot traffic, this trail really is a wonderful trek through the woods and the scenery is so woodsy and peaceful.